The Happy or The Grumpy

 The happy seemed so big when you were telling me about your new friend.

-The anger seems to be bigger than any of the other feelings.
-Do you think you need to take a break?
+The anger seems to be bigger than any of the other feelings. do you think you need to take a break?

 Even though the day wasn’t what you expected, you let the happy be in charge and had a great time anyway!